moll/capistrano-rsync/README.md

 ```

 ### Implementation
-Capistrano::Rsync clones your repository to `tmp/cache` on your local machine, checks out the branch set in the `branch` variable (`master` by default) and then Rsyncs that directory to your servers.
+1. Clones and updates your repository to `rsync_stage` (defaults to `tmp/deploy`) on your local machine.
+2. Checks out the branch set in the `branch` variable (defaults to `master`).
+3. If `rsync_cache` set (defaults to `shared/deploy`), rsyncs to that directory  on the server.
+4. If `rsync_cache` set, copies the content of that directory to a new release directory.
+5. If `rsync_cache` is `nil`, rsyncs straight to a new release directory.

+After that, Capistrano takes over and runs its usual tasks and symlinking.

 ### Exclude files from being deployed
 If you don't want to deploy everything you've committed to your repository, pass some `--exclude` options to Rsync: